Get a Global Perspective

 With a home base in an international city like DC, your life outside of class serves as another component of building your global perspective.

 You share a furnished room with a CET roommate in a university dormitory in the city.
-All dorms are conveniently located and everything you could need is within walking distance.
+All dorms are conveniently located and everything you could need is just a short walk or shuttle ride away.
 And when it’s time to explore the rest of the city, bus lines, and metro stops, aren’t too far from your doorstep.

 Campus Living in the Nation's Capital